minzzelo/cs2101ug/docs/UserGuide.md

 **Steps for clearing all flashcards**:

-**Step 1**: Type `clear` into the command box and press Enter
+**Step 1**: Type `clear` into the command box and press Enter.

 ![filedirectory](images/ug/ug_clear_step1.png)

-**Step 2**: The result display will display a message telling you that all flashcards have been cleared
+**Step 2**: The result display will display a message telling you that all flashcards have been cleared.

-**Step 3**: The list view will update to show an empty flashcard list
+**Step 3**: The list view will update to show an empty flashcard list.

 ![filedirectory](images/ug/ug_clear_step2_3.png)